ncsa/community_code_reference/docs/source/yt/index.rst

 in that an analysis starts only after a plot is added and culminates when the plot is drawn.
-From yt's documentation: "While the heart of yt is the large set of basic code, physical, reduced, and plot objects already developed, in a metaphorical sense, its �soul' is the fact that any of the objects can be used as starting points for creating fields and quantities of your own devices."
+From yt's documentation: "While the heart of yt is the large set of basic code, physical, reduced, and plot objects already developed, in a metaphorical sense, its soul' is the fact that any of the objects can be used as starting points for creating fields and quantities of your own devices."